Mohammad Farid Hamidi: Committee appointments

 Hamidi was appointed as a member of the Election Committee of Emergency (Loya Jirga) and focal point for four provinces namely: Kandahar, Zabul, Helmand, and Uruzgan as per decree of the Head of interim administration in 2002.
 At the same time, he was appointed as the temporary secretary of the Emergency Loya Jirga.
 In 2002, he was appointed as a member of Independent Human Rights Commission of Afghanistan.
 Additionally, Hamidi was appointed as a member of Independent Election Complaint Commission as per decree of President of Afghanistan in 2005 and worked in this position for more than a year.
 In addition, Hamidi worked as a member of Reporting Committee of Government to International Conventions and Universal Periodic Review Committee as per a presidential decree.

 He has also worked as advisor for the Ministry of Youth Affairs, and for six years as the Director of the Presidential Advisory Board to Appoint High Officials of the Government.

 In 2014, he was appointed as Ambassador against torture in Afghanistan by the Asia-Pacific Assembly.

 Hamidi has participated in numerous international and national conferences on Rule of Law, Elections, Judicial and Justice Reforms, and Good Governance, and has delivered speeches in this role.

 Attorney General

 Hamidi was appointed in 2016 as Attorney General of Afghanistan by President Ashraf Ghani.
 Hamidi served his country by supporting the rule of law, reformation, and human rights.
 He also focused on civic values and fighting against corruption, inequality, injustice, and violence against women and children in Afghanistan.

-In March of 2021, after serving in Afghanistan's justice sector for six years, Hamidi resigned his position as Attorney General of Afghanistan.
+In March 2021, after serving in Afghanistan's justice sector for six years, Hamidi resigned his position as Attorney General of Afghanistan.